incognico/list-of-top-level-domains/README.md

  * (Optional) PHP command-line version 7.2 or higher, to re-generate the [PHP format files](#tld-list-formats).
  * The *devDependencies* from [*package.json*](./package.json) must be available.

-   * If **tld-enum** has installed in an outside project using npm, then these must be installed manually, as in the following example:
+   * If **tld-enum** was installed in an outside project using npm, then the *tld-enum* dev dependencies must be installed manually, as in the following example:

      ```sh
      npm install async-request --save-dev